raquelcolares/Design-Pattern-Project/README.md

 Extend the system where the output of the logger can be adapted to various formats (like console output, file output, or even a hypothetical network output).

+**Project Phase 3:**

+Extend the logging system to notify subscribed observers whenever a logging event occurs.
+This will allow multiple parts of the application to react to logs dynamically.

 ### Libraries required for this project: